cheqd/learn/getting-set-up-on-cheqd/how-to-stake.md

 {% embed url="https://docs.cheqd.io/governance/getting-started/learning-the-basics/key-terms-and-faqs" %}

-Press the button **"Delegate"** on your desired Validating Node Operator.&#x20;
+Press the button **"Delegate"** on your desired Validating Node Operator.

-&#x20;

 ![cheqd delegation screen](<../.gitbook/assets/cheqd delegation image.png>)

 Enter the amount of tokens you want to delegate.

 And voila!
-You have now delegated to a Node Operator and staked your tokens.&#x20;
+You have now delegated to a Node Operator and staked your tokens.